-DIY Confetti Painted Heart Mugs are one of my most popular craft tutorials!
+Learn how to use paint markers and paint pens to write on ceramic mugs or glasses.
+These DIY Confetti Painted Heart Mugs make an easy craft and gift ideas.
+They are also one of my most popular craft tutorials!

 I have been in love with Confetti glass for many years.
 My favorite drinking glass is one of those original confetti rimmed glasses, I had 4 and now I’m down to one.
 I just can’t bear to get rid of it.
 They remind me of the Marbled Bottom Drink glasses I also made.